conholdateapp/docs.conholdate.app/docs/how-to/Convert.md

 ## Supported formats
 Our online document conversion supports over 7000 document and file formats pairs.
 See [Online Document Conversion](https://features.conholdate.app/conversion) page for more information and a full list of all supported formats.

-## Coming soon
-Following is a list of coming soon features:

-### Bulk conversions
-Ability to convert multiple documents at once.